meco-group/resmile/README.md

 # ReSMILE

-A toolbox for LPV system indentification using the Regularized State-space Model Interpolation of Local Estimates (ReSMILE).
+A toolbox for LPV system indentification using the Regularized State-space Model Interpolation of Local Estimates (ReSMILE) method.

 ## Installing & requirements